cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l9_ps-wave-eq-powers-ten.md

 $$v = f \cdot \lambda$$

-For electromagnetic waves (in a vaccuum), the speed of light is constant (given as $c = 3.0 \times 10^8 \, m/s$ and the equation becomes:
+For electromagnetic waves (in a vaccuum), the speed of light is constant (given as $c = 3.0 \times 10^8 \, m/s$) and the equation becomes:

 $$c = f \cdot \lambda $$

-Use this equation to solve the following problems.
+Use these equation to solve the following problems.
 Express your answers in scientific notation where appropriate.

-**Instructions:** Show your work and provide the final answer with appropriate units.

 **Problems:**